 - Go to the Movies in a Classic Film Palace: You might think, "how boring!" but don't.
 Seeing a film in one of the grand Hollywood movie palaces is worth the price of admission, no matter what's showing on the silver screen.
 Use your favorite movie times app to check the Egyptian Theatre, Grauman's Chinese, - or the Cinerama Dome or Vista Theatre on Sunset Boulevard.
 And if you've got the kids with you, you can't beat the El Capitan for watching Disney films.
 It has a fantastic pre-movie show, too.

 - Go to the Movies at Hollywood Forever: Far from being dead (pardon the pun), this is the liveliest cemetery around.
 On summer nights, Cinespia screens classic films at the old cemetery.
 No reservations are needed, and the donation/entry fee is reasonable. you do need to get there early, though.
 As weird as it sounds, it's a most enjoyable thing to do.

 - Walk on Hollywood Blvd: At night, the boulevard is neon-lit, and the Walk of Fame stars shine.
-Use this guide to find out what's where.
 If you're lucky, you might even catch the excitement of a movie premiere at the Chinese Theatre.

 - Go to a Nightclub: You'll find some clubs on Hollywood Boulevard.
 The Visitor's Bureau's Hollywood Nightclub Guide is a good place to start looking for a place that matches your party style.

 - Enjoy Magic at the Castle: The Magic Castle is a professional magicians club.
 It's just a block away from Hollywood Boulevard.
-This private venue is normally open only to its members, but we can tell you how to get in.
+This private venue is normally open only to its members, but there are other ways to get in.